rachitkatyal04/FitPulse/README.md

 # FitPulse

-FitPulse is a modern fitness tracking app built with React Native and TypeScript.
+FitPulse is a modern fitness tracking app built with React Native(Expo) and TypeScript.
 It helps users track their workouts, view history, and get workout details, with a clean UI and voice feedback features.

 ---

-## 📸 Glimpse of Focusly
+## 📸 Glimpse of FitPulse

 Here’s a sneak peek into what Focusly looks like in action: